cirola2000/LinkTester/README.md

 		LinkTester tester = new LinkTester(lns);

-		// we should set an interval for queries requested to the same server, otherwise we will be dinied tester.setPause(50);
+		// we should set an interval for queries requested to the same server, otherwise we will be denied tester.setPause(50);

 		// number of threads to test links in parallel